General Rules of Freestyle Skiing

 Apologize for Mistakes If you make an error, acknowledge it with a quick apology.
 Fosters a friendly and understanding atmosphere.

-Also Read Rules of Ski Jumping
+Also Read General Rules of Hang Gliding

 Equipment Regulations